 On a heavily soiled garment, you can get away with warm water instead of hot 99% of the time.
 Using warm instead of hot will also save up to half the energy of hot water while still getting most of the soil removal benefits.
 If you decide to wash on cold most or all of the time, consider doing some washing machine maintenance once a month with a few hot water cycles and no clothes.
 You can peek inside the machine and depending on what detergent you are using you may see lots of bubbles – this is the detergent residue that is stuck in the machine coming out.
 You can hasten the washing machine strip by adding vinegar or Eco Nuts Liquid Detergent to the hot water which will aid in the removal of that gunk building up.

 My general recommendations are to wash in a mixture of water temperatures according to what’s on your clothing labels, and sort your items accordingly.
 Having to buy new clothes (or having to go through the mental anguish of having to retire an old favorite because there was some kind of laundry mishap) can be more expensive or simply not worth it, depending on what you spend on clothes and how attached you are to them.
 Your washing machine maintenance will be taken care of automatically if you do this, as well.
 I generally wash on a mix of cold or warm for about 90% of my own washing.
+Many fabrics will also last longer in cold water (which is why it's important to follow what the label says to do).
 Your priorities may be different from mine – so feel free to disagree.

 Now dear readers, what temperature do you wash on the most?
 Cold? warm? a mix?